 If you try cashing old checks that bounce, the bank may charge a “deposit item returned” fee.
 The fee varies from bank to bank.

-Santander Bank, for example, charges $15 a check, while at Wells Fargo and Bank of America, the fee is $12.
+Santander Bank, for example, charges $15 a check, while at Bank of America, the fee is $12.
 The fee might even be higher for international checks.
-Plus, the person who wrote the bounced check might be charged a non-sufficient funds fee of up to $35.
+Plus, the person who wrote the bounced check might be charged a nonsufficient funds fee of up to $35.

-If the stale check is a nominal amount that doesn’t surpass the returned-check fee and you’re unable to contact the check writer for a new check or to make sure his account is still active, your best bet may be to forfeit the check and call it a learning experience.
+If the stale check is a nominal amount that doesn’t surpass the returned-check fee, and you’re unable to contact the check writer for a new check or to make sure their account is still active, your best bet may be to forfeit the check and chalk it up to a learning experience.

 You may be able to cash voided checks

 The writer of your stale check may have specified “void after 90 days” or something similar on the check when it was issued to you, but it doesn’t necessarily mean your bank won’t cash the check after that period.

 A court decision in the case of Aliaga Medical Center S.C. v.
 Harris Bank N.A. ruled that banks can retrieve funds after the issuer’s requested void period unless that person specifically instructed the bank not to honor the check after that time frame.